sunnypatell/sunnify-spotify-downloader/README.md

 ## Usage

+1. (Optional) export `SPOTIFYDOWN_BASE_URLS` if you want to override the bundled API host list.
-1. Launch the Sunnify application.
+2. Launch the Sunnify application.
-2. Enter your Spotify playlist URL in the provided input field.
+3. Enter your Spotify playlist URL in the provided input field.
-3. Check show preview box to see progress
+4. Check show preview box to see progress
-4. Check metadata box if you want to download cover art, author, album, release-date etc...
+5. Check metadata box if you want to download cover art, author, album, release-date etc...
-5. Press enter in the URL field to start downloading.
+6. Press enter in the URL field to start downloading.
-4. The downloaded songs will be saved in the media directory (wherever your source or executable is located).
+7. The downloaded songs will be saved in the media directory (wherever your source or executable is located).

 ## Libraries Used